Anxiety, in all its different forms, is one of the most common mental health challenges today.

 It is easy to get caught up in fulfilling the expectations of others and society.
 When we succeed we don’t feel satisfaction, when we fail, we are no closer to feeling fulfilled.

 Taking steps to achieve goals that mean nothing to you is a waste of time.
-In the case of anxiety, patients concentrate on creating a life void of their triggers.
+In the case of anxiety, clients concentrate on creating a life void of their triggers.
 It may help slightly in the short term but creates habits that become damaging.

 For example, a person with social anxiety often does want a close relationship.
 However, the mechanisms they develop through avoiding social contexts render achieving this impossible.